aidan-c-gray/ThinkAlpha/README.txt

 ThinkAlpha Technical Task
 Developer: Aidan Gray

-This was initially developed to be run as a container.
-Due to unforeseen issues docker did not allow for the building of the daemon.
-Because of this the way in which the code is written in here, so i can ensure it compiles, does not work for running individual files as well pytest simulatneously.
-Because of this to write the unit tests and run them you have to change how you reference files and occasionally other imports.
-As a result the code is not easy to pick up where I left off, but I can explain what is occuring where and why.
+Docker
+- Docker container has caused some issues with development.
+Mainly testing.
+Could not resolve the issue on my device.
+To continue developing the program I had to change the way you would write the code to run it outside of the container.
+Because of this the ability to run the unit_tests using pytest while also writing the code that will pull and store the data was not possible.
+When running the tests they have to be in the proper format to run outside of the container.
+But to be able to run the individual files to pull and store the data you have to change the way in which you reference othre files.
+As a result changing of the code is neccessary prior to running the tests.